marko-js-samples/marko-color-picker/README.md

     this.emit('colorSelected', hexInput);
   }
 };

+function isValidHexValue (hexValue) {
+  return /^#[0-9A-F]{6}$/i.test(hexValue);
+}
 ```

 When the component logic is split out from the `index.marko` it needs to be
 exported like a standard JavaScript module.
-We have an `onColorSelected`
+We have an `handleColorSelected`
 event handler, which is going to emit the event back up to the parent `<color-picker-header>` component.
-We also have an `onHexInput` event handler
+We also have an `handleHexInput` event handler
-with some basic validation logic. `onHexInput` also emits `colorSelected`, which
+with some basic validation logic. `handleHexInput` also emits `color-selected`, which
-will be handled the same way as the `colorSelected` event when it reaches
+will be handled the same way as the `color-selected` event when it reaches
 `<color-picker-header>`.

 **components/color-picker/components/color-picker-footer/style.css**